What is Autocratic Leadership?

 It can also lead to a dependency culture in which success is entirely dependent on one’s own abilities.

-People who use an autocratic style are decisive and do not tolerate questions, discussions, or deviations from established policies and procedures.
+People who use an autocratic style are decisive.
+They do not tolerate questions, discussions, or deviations from established policies and procedures.

-An autocratic leader has a “my way or the highway” attitude and leaves little room for creativity or the expression of individual initiative in the workplace.
+An autocratic leader has a “my way or the highway” attitude.
+This leadership style leaves little room for creativity.
+It also limits the expression of individual initiative in the workplace.

 Website Powered by WordPress.com.